whythawk/whyqd/README.md

 **whyqd** ensures complete audit transparency by saving all actions performed to restructure your input data to a separate json-defined methods file.
 This permits others to scrutinise your approach, validate your methodology, or even use your methods to import data in production.

+Once complete, a method file can be shared, along with your input data, and anyone can import **whyqd** and validate your method to verify that your output data is the product of these inputs.

 ## Why use it?